f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab4/lab4.rst

         .. image:: ../pictures/lab6/registry-ui.png
            :align: center

     #.
-SSH to the Docker App Protect VM and check the signature package date running ``docker logs app-protect --follow``
+SSH to the Docker App Protect VM and check the signature package date running ``docker logs app-protect --follow``.
+Note it will take a few minutes for everything to start up in this lab environment with low IOPS.

         .. code-block:: bash